Here's the honest truth about brain games: they won't turn you into a genius, but they're not snake oil either.

 That's actually good news.
-It means you can enjoy these games for what they are: engaging mental activities that exercise particular brain functions.
+It means you can enjoy these games for what they are: engaging and stimulating mental activities ("cognitive snacks") that exercise particular brain functions.
 Think of them as targeted workouts for your mind, not miracle cures.

 I've been curating free online brain games on this site since 2007.
 Over that time, I've watched the research evolve from wild claims to more nuanced findings.
 This page explains what the science actually shows, which skills different games target, and how to get the most from brain training.
 Then you can dive into the 200+ games available here, all free and requiring no login.